Portrait of the artist as a young vx-er [artist statement]

 For additional details about the tech specs, and the reverse engineering process of this project, refer to the materials from my Recon 2023 talk (slides, demo code + accompanying docs), located on my GitHub repo

-To view a gallery of some notable samples from this project, check out the Michelangelo REanimator gallery.
+To view a gallery of some additional notable bootkit prints from this project, check out the Michelangelo REanimator gallery.